johnros/johnros.github.com/_posts/2016-06-12-parallelized-learning.md

 ---

 Most machine learning algorithms are optimization problems.
-If they are not, they can often be cast on such.
+If they are not, they can often be cast as such.
 Optimization problems are notoriously hard to distribute.
 That is why machine learning from distributed BigData databases is so challenging.